Aumni Spotlight: Brendan Kussman, VP of People

 A: My professional life began after I graduated from UC Berkeley with a degree in theater, dance, and performance studies – specifically, I was a master theatrical electrician.
 Right out of college, I was able to pursue work in the San Francisco theater scene, managing the technical operation for stage performances, such as ballet and opera productions.
 I also worked in electrical power distribution for live Hollywood events, like the Academy Awards, the Emmys, and the BETs.

 To explore new areas and career paths, I worked in the SaaS space for about six years.
-I decided to try my hand at technical support at a telecommunications company, and then the parent organization took note of my work and invited me to create solutions for a few of their organizations.
-I worked for two of their companies, one of which was a competitor to Zoom.
+I decided to try my hand at technical support at a telecommunications company, and then the organization took note of my work and asked me to become an implementation consultant and customer success manager.
+I worked for two of their companies, one of which was a project management platform, and the other was a competitor to Zoom.
 During that time, I developed processes to support around 10,000+ customer accounts, making sure that they had one-to-one relationships and understood how to use the product to meet or exceed their expectations.

-As I continued to evolve, I became an implementation consultant for a project management platform, which enabled me to work with companies like Facebook, Amazon, Interstate Batteries, and Peet's Coffee.
+As I continued to evolve, I consulted with companies like Facebook, Amazon, Interstate Batteries, and Peet's Coffee.
 I was on-premise with those companies for a while, learning how they operated and helping them to optimize their processes.
 I would ask their teams questions, such as: what are your goals this quarter?
 What are you trying to accomplish this year?
 How are you going about doing that?
-And then I would help develop new workflows while using the platform on which I was supporting them.
-In this role, I was able to see firsthand how massive, high-growth companies were organized operationally -- what worked, what didn’t work, and how they were fixing the elements that needed fixing.
+And then I would help develop new workflows while using the platform I supported.
+In this role, I was able to see firsthand how massive, high-growth companies were organized operationally – what worked, what didn’t work, and how they were fixing the elements that needed fixing.

 My varied background has enabled me to apply a unique perspective to solving problems.
 With my creative roots, I love good storytelling, and I’m a strong communicator professionally.
 I like working on multi-faceted projects with a lot of stakeholders and finding a way to align them all behind the story.
 I appreciate complex ideas and enjoy distilling them down into simple solutions that can be communicated to the market, to our employees, and our investors.
 In my time at Aumni, I've been able to help influence and shape that story.